 What are the benefits of using APIs?

 - API development can be complex and costly to integrate with the systems and data they represent.
-Certain types of functionality or actions may be better addressed through a complementary processes of robotic process automation (RPA).
+Certain types of functionality might be better addressed through an approach such as robotic process automation.

 Types of APIs